 For other devices, MOV is Apple's video format and works on every Mac, AVI was developed by Microsoft and works happily on PCs, and MP4 is the video equivalent of MP3 and works on pretty much anything.
 For maximum compatibility we'd suggest sticking with MP4.

 The next decision you'll need to make is the video quality.
-If you're downloading via a service such as ClipConverter – a process explained on the previous page of this article, you'll be given a choice of video sources.
-That's because YouTube streams in multiple qualities ranging from 3GP for old mobiles to 1080p high definition for big HD displays.
+If you're downloading via a service such as ClipConverter (opens in new tab) – a process explained on the previous page of this article, you'll be given a choice of video sources.
+That's because YouTube streams in multiple qualities ranging from 3GP for old mobiles to 2160 4K definitions for big 4K displays.

-3GP aside, you have four options here for your computer, smartphone or tablet: 360p, 480p, 720p and 1080p.
-The higher the quality the bigger the file, so the trick is to balance quality and size: unless you're watching on a really big screen, you can probably manage without 1080p quality unless you've got oodles of spare storage (although 360p video won't look good on an HD display).
+3GP aside, you have four options here for your computer, smartphone or tablet: 360p, 480p, 720p, 1080p, 1440p and 2160p.
+The higher the quality the bigger the file, so the trick is to balance quality and size: unless you're watching on a really big screen, you can probably manage without 2160p quality unless you've got oodles of spare storage (although 360p video won't look good on an HD display).

 Unless you have unlimited storage capacity, the trade-off usually means finding the lowest video quality that you can tolerate on the display you'll be watching the video on.